dhartunian/musicismath/_posts/2013-01-15-pandas-stocks.md

 ---
 layout: post
-title:An intro to pandas using stock data from Yahoo
+title: An intro to pandas using stock data from Yahoo
 tags: [python]
 ---